storj/storj/docs/design/storage-node-automatic-updater.md

 The Updater has several responsibilities:

-1. figure out whether something needs to be updated with gradual rollout,
+1. Figure out whether something needs to be updated with gradual rollout/
-2. safely download the binaries,
+1. Safely download the binaries.
-3. safely update the binaries,
+1. Safely update the binaries.
-4. safely restart the binaries
+1. Safely restart the binaries.

 ## Design